wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.1 =
+* Bug fixes for the close button.
+This fix affects very few sites (sites that are installed in a subdirectory, sites with themes that prevented the close button from being clicked).
+No action is required after update.

 = 1.3.0 =
 * Added customization option to Advanced Settings.
 This fixes the issue where Display Settings fails to load due to time out for sites with a lot of (10k+) pages/posts